Why Chlorinated Water Is Your Enemy

 Did you know that as much as a quarter of US citizens urinate while swimming in public pools?
 Surely the number is even larger, but most people would probably be embarrassed to come clean about it.
 That alone should turn you off from going for a swim in those infested baths.
 Still, if you are willing to risk it at this point, just read until the end of this section.
 Urine responds to the chlorine in pools, forming cyanogen chloride, which is actually the basis for various chemical weapons.
 It is therefore poisonous when it comes to your organs and it can very well kill a human being.
 When it comes to acne, cyanogen chloride causes recurring inflammation, which means that your skin will have a higher tendency to become irritated over and over again – leading to ongoing breakouts.

 Naturally, the amounts of this compound that are formed in a pool are not nearly large enough to affect you in this way, but it’s still something to think about.
 Even though a swimming pool’s ingredients won’t kill you, they can cause other troubles such as inflammation.
 After all, chemical weapons are prohibited by international law!
 Indeed, this is only one of the countless disinfection byproducts that can result from chlorine’s presence in pools.
-These byproducts are typically a consequence of the reaction of chlorine with organic substances such as bodily fluids.
+These byproducts are typically a consequence of the reaction of chlorine7 with organic substances, such as bodily fluids.
 The terrifying part?
 Each and every swimming pool is unique in regards to its byproducts.
 This is because every pool’s contents differ depending on a myriad of factors.
 If you were to come to suffer from any of the listed ailments, including acne, you could never actually find out exactly what caused it.

 A pool can also cause you to become a victim of cancerous haloacetic acids.
 These acids also increase your body’s susceptibility to all kinds of inflammation.
-An experiment found that all of its 49 test subjects of all ages tested positive for these acids between half an hour and three hours after coming into contact with them.
+An experiment found8 that all of its 49 test subjects of all ages tested positive for these acids between half an hour and three hours after coming into contact with them.
 By ‘coming into contact’ we don’t necessarily mean swimming in the pool – some of the subjects were merely standing close by and became victims of the substance by breathing it in.
 Granted, the swimmers sported four times more haloacetic acids, but children, for instance, took it in much faster than adults.
 Scary stuff, right?

 Another kind of byproduct that you may be faced with are the various issues related to your reproductive system that result from the availability of trihalomethanes in pools, and even in some drinkable water.
-These enter your body through your respiratory system and can cause problems ranging from miscarriage to cancer.
+These enter your body through your respiratory system and can cause problems9 ranging from miscarriage to cancer.
 In regards to acne, trihalomethanes decrease your glutathione which is an antioxidant you need for the cleansing of your cells.

 What Can You Do To Protect Yourself?